felixbockel/phd_work/README.md

 ## Code

-All MRI images acquired using a specific MR protocol and were analysed fully automated.
+All acquired MRI images for this study use a specific MR protocol and the analysis was performed fully automated.
 The scripts were written in Matlab.

-1) main code is called matlab_mri_qa_main
+1) main code is called matlab_mri_qa_main.
-2) all other matlab scripts are functions that are used in the main
+2) all other matlab scripts are functions that are initiated in the main 1).